ananyasaxenaaa23/T20_WorldCup_Analysis/README.md

 After all the steps mentioned above the data was visualized using Microsoft Power BI.
 Different insights were generated after the visualization was done.

+## Conclusion
+The conclusion drawn from this dashboard is that which players are suitable for player T20 World Cup amongst all the players all over the world.